The VIP Dashboard is the home for managing VIP Platform applications. Upon signing in, a list of all apps available to a user is visible.

 The main Dashboard panel displays a list of Open Pull Requests, recent Deployments, and links to the WordPress login andGitHub repositories for each of the app’s environments.

-A real-time data syncing tool to copy content from production to a child environment.
+Sync database content from a production environment to a child environment.

 Manage access to an application by IP.